• Skip to primary navigation

 Where to get feijoa

 In New Zealand feijoas are very easy to find.
-The supermarkets sell a huge variety of feijoa flavored food.
-During feijoa season in Autumn they are readily available in supermarkets, markets and road side stalls.
+The supermarkets sell a huge variety of feijoa-flavored food.
+During feijoa season in Autumn they are readily available in supermarkets, markets and roadside stalls.
 Many, many kiwis have feijoas planted in their garden and people are often given bags and bags full of fruit by friends and family with more fruit than they know what do to with.

 Large pile of feijoas.